facebook/docusaurus/website-1.x/blog/2021-03-09-releasing-docusaurus-i18n.md

 The goals of the Docusaurus i18n system are:

-- **Simple**: just put the translated files in the correct file-system location.
+- **Simple**: just put the translated files in the [correct filesystem location](https://v2.docusaurus.io/docs/next/i18n/introduction#translation-files-location).
-- **Flexible translation workflows**: based on Git (monorepo, forks, or submodules), SaaS software, FTP...
+- **Flexible translation workflows**: use Git (monorepo, forks, or submodules), SaaS software, FTP...
 - **Flexible deployment options**: single, multiple domains, or hybrid.
 - **Modular**: allow plugin authors to provide i18n support.
 - **Low-overhead runtime**: documentation is mostly static and does not require a heavy JS library or polyfills.
 - **Scalable build-times**: allow building and deploying localized sites independently.
 - **Localize assets**: an image of your site might contain text that should be translated.
-- **No coupling**: not forced to use any SaaS, yet the integration is possible.
+- **No coupling**: not forced to use any SaaS, yet integrations are possible.
 - **Easy to use with [Crowdin](https://crowdin.com/)**: multiple Docusaurus 1 sites use Crowdin, and should be able to migrate to v2.
 - **Good SEO defaults**: setting useful SEO headers like [`hreflang`](https://developers.google.com/search/docs/advanced/crawling/localized-versions) for you.
-- **RTL support**: locales reading right-to-left (Arabic, Hebrew...) should be easy to use.
+- **RTL support**: locales reading right-to-left (Arabic, Hebrew...) are supported and easy to implement.
 - **Default translations**: theme labels are translated for you in [many languages](https://github.com/facebook/docusaurus/tree/master/packages/docusaurus-theme-classic/codeTranslations).

 ## Showcase